-How do I enable the 'Make An Offer' function?
+How does 'Make An Offer' function work?

 What is Make an Offer?

 Make An Offer function on Artfinder is a great way to allow a customer to make an offer on the price of your artwork.
 There are three settings available:

 - disable make an offer [default setting] - your shop will not be open to offers